-We recognize revenue only when the following four criteria are met: (1) persuasive evidence of an arrangement exists; (2) delivery has occurred; (3) the selling price is fixed or determinable; and (4) collectability is reasonably assured.
+We recognize revenue for product sales generated through our five distinct sites and through sites operated by third parties only when the following four criteria are met: (1) persuasive evidence of an arrangement exists; (2) delivery has occurred; (3) the selling price is fixed or determinable; and (4) collectability is reasonably assured.
 We recognize net revenue from sales of our products upon delivery to the customer.
 As we ship a large volume of packages through multiple carriers, actual delivery dates may not always be available and as such we estimate delivery dates based on historical data.
-We record our product revenue at the gross amount as we are the primary obligor with the customer and provide the primary customer service for all products sold on our sites, have latitude in establishing price and selecting products sold on our sites, have discretion in selecting suppliers of products sold on our sites, maintain inventory risk from shipment through delivery date and upon accepting returns, and have credit risk.
+We record product revenue at the gross amount as we are the primary obligor with the customer and provide the primary customer service for all products sold, have latitude in establishing price and selecting products sold, have discretion in selecting suppliers of products sold, maintain inventory risk from shipment through delivery date and upon accepting returns, and have credit risk.
 Net revenue includes shipping costs charged to the customer and are recorded net of taxes collected from customers, which are remitted to governmental authorities.
-Cash discounts, estimated returns and rebates are deducted from gross revenue in determining net revenue.
-We record an allowance for returns based on current period revenue and historical returns experience.
-We defer revenue when cash is collected from our customer prior to the satisfaction of the revenue recognition criteria.
+Cash discounts, returns and rebates are deducted from gross revenue in determining net revenue.
+In addition, we defer revenue when cash is collected from our customer prior to the satisfaction of the revenue recognition criteria.